groue/GRMustache/Guides/introduction.md

 - **"Mustache lambdas"**, allow both `{{name}}` and `{{#name}}...{{/name}}` tags to invoke your own rendering code.
 This is documented in the [Rendering Objects Guide](rendering_objects.md).

-### Mustache Language Extensions
+### Core Engine Extensions

 Genuine Mustache falls short on a few topics.
-GRMustache implements syntaxes that are not in the specification:
+GRMustache core engine implements syntaxes and features that are not in the specification:

 - **Empty closing tags**, as in `{{#name}}...{{/}}`